above: glass by Paul Stankard

 8. "The Story of Glass," The Corning Museum of Glass, New York, and The Victoria and Albert Museum, London, The Reed Interactive Group, 1995.

 If you have enjoyed this article and want to know more about lampworking you should find Bandhu Scott Dunham's book about it very interesting.
 It gives detailed advice on glass compatibility, studio set-up, safety, as well as technical advice on glass shaping and a gallery of contemporary glasswork.
 Contemporary Lampworking: A practical guide to Shaping Glass in the Flame (3rd Edition 2003).
 Click on the title to get more details.

 If you are looking for contemporary art glass, you can often find pieces on offer on ebay.
-Click here to see contemporary art glass currently for sale.
+Click here to see contemporary art glass currently for sale on ebay.

 You could also check out our Recommended Books on Glass.